LaKHamote/streamlitAppForVoiceFakeDetection/README.md

 - ResNet50
 - AlexNet

+---

-## 💾 Download do Trainamento
+## 💾 Training Download Options

-Após o treinamento, será possível:

-- Ver o histórico de loss e baixá-lo (como gráfico e csv)
-- Fazer download do modelo `.pkl`
+After training, the following options will be available:

+- View and download the loss history (as a graph and CSV).
+- Download the trained model in `.pkl` format.
-- Baixar confusion matrix
+- Download the confusion matrix.

+---

-## 🧪 Testar com Áudio
+## 🧪 Audio Testing

-Após treinar ou carregar um modelo:

-0. (Opcional) Faça upload de um modelo seu
-1. Faça upload de um arquivo `.wav`
+Once a model is trained or loaded:

+1. (Optional) Upload your own model.
-2. Veja a predição
+2. Upload a `.wav` audio file.
-3. Confira as probabilidades de cada classe
+3. View the prediction result.
+4. Examine the probabilities for each class.

+---

-## 📄 Licença
+## 📄 License

-MIT © Lucas ??
+MIT © Lucas ???